Indigenous Strawberry Bread and its Lasting Inspiration

 Strawberries are native to America; however, records account for strawberries eaten in ancient Rome.
 The Romans believed that strawberries alleviated melancholy, fainting, and inflammation symptoms.
 In Europe during the 13th century, strawberries were not only considered medicinal (the entire fruit and plant were used as a skin tonic to treat digestive problems, gout, sunburn, and skin blemishes), but the fruit was also a sign of peace and prosperity.
 Medieval stone masons were known to carve strawberries into alters and pillars of churches as a symbol of perfection and righteousness.
 Wild strawberries grew from (modern-day) Russia to South America.

-As the land in America developed with homes and tilled crops, the wild strawberry was not as easy to find, leading the colonists traveled far to find the fruit for their annual supply of preserves and jam.
-The landscape change led to the wild strawberry being transplanted (or purchased) in a household garden creating the beginning of the domestic strawberry.
+As the land in America developed with homes and tilled crops, the wild strawberry was not as easy to find, leading the colonists to travel far to find the fruit for their annual supply of preserves and jam.
+The landscape change led to the wild strawberry being transplanted (or purchased) in a household garden, creating the beginning of the domestic strawberry.
 Before the Revolutionary War, the fruit and plant became an article of barter and sale in large cities like Boston and New York.
 Accounts point to the wild strawberry bushes from the Pan-American regions (Chili and Virginia) made their way early to Europe in 1712 by a French sailor, where a Parisian botanist crossbred with European varietals (first in Brittany, France) and sold them back to colonists.
 The version we purchase at the market today is from those same crossbred strawberries.

-Today the strawberry continues to be respected and celebrated by the Indigenous Nations.
+Today, the strawberry continues to be respected and celebrated by the Indigenous Nations.
 This berry carries on the culinary and cultural traditions of their people.
-The Mohawks in Indiana celebrates the Kanatsiohareke Mohawk Strawberry Festival, the Cherokee in Phoenix have had an event for over 70 years, the Oneida's in New York pay respect to the food they consider a gift, and the list goes on and on in North America.
+The Mohawks in Indiana celebrate the Kanatsiohareke Mohawk Strawberry Festival, the Cherokee in Phoenix have had an event for over 70 years, the Oneida's in New York pay respect to the food they consider a gift, and the list goes on and on in North America.
 Strawberry bread is most certainly highlighted during these celebrations.
 The traditional flavors are carried on using techniques passed on through the generations and stories.